aswinnnn/weheartpy/README.md

 **A fast, reliable API wrapper for WeHeartIt.**

 ## This repository will be going through breaking changes in the following weeks.
-The readme will be updated constantly and a documentation will be introduuced.
+The readme will be updated constantly and a documentation will be introduced.

 ![weheartit](https://cdn.discordapp.com/attachments/672436233229828108/818444209291657226/images_1.png)